 Rooms at Chatfield Hollow Inn

 Knotty pine walls have never looked so chic.
-It’s country gone Brooklyn here, and, in the much requested Madison Suite you’ll find a bold teal accent wall, dark wood floors, contemporary quilt – in Dijon, grey, and white hues – on a comfy bed, oversize flokati pillow, upcycled multi-colored chest of many drawers, modern lighting, and art on walls: Simple, pleasing to the eye and not overly “done.”
+It’s country gone Brooklyn here.
+Find a bold teal accent wall, dark wood floors, contemporary quilt – in Dijon, grey, and white hues – on a comfy bed, oversize flokati pillow, upcycled multi-colored chest of many drawers, modern lighting, and art on walls in the much requested Madison Suite.
+Simple, pleasing to the eye and not overly “done.”

-Bathrooms are spa-quality, with stone tiled walls and floor, frosted glass shower and lots of storage room for toiletries.
+Bathrooms are spa-quality.
+They sport stone tiled walls and floor, frosted glass shower and lots of storage room for toiletries.
 Stone tiles continue into a double-sized shower, providing the semblance of an outdoor experience – with Kiehl products.

 Breakfast at Chatfield Hollow